Sleep normally occurs in several stages. The sleep cycle includes:

 The sleep cycle is repeated several times during the night.

-Total sleep time remains the same or is slightly decreased (6.5 to 7 hours per night).
+Total sleep time stays the same or is slightly decreased (6.5 to 7 hours per night).
 It may be harder to fall asleep and you may spend more total time in bed.
-The transition between being asleep and awake is often abrupt, giving older people the feeling of being more of a "light sleeper" than when they were younger.
+The transition between sleep and waking up is often abrupt, which makes older people feel like they are a lighter sleeper than when they were younger.

 EFFECT OF CHANGES

-The elderly respond differently to medications than do younger adults.
-It is very important to talk with a health care provider before taking sleep medications.
-Avoid sleep medications, if possible.
-However, antidepressant medications can be very helpful if depression affects your sleeping.
-Some antidepressants do not cause the same side effects that occur with sleep medications.
+The elderly respond differently to medicines than do younger adults.
+It is very important to talk with a provider before taking sleep medicines.
+Avoid sleep medicines, if possible.
+However, antidepressant medicines can be very helpful if depression affects your sleep.
+Some antidepressants do not cause the same side effects as sleep medicines.

-Sometimes, a mild antihistamine works better than an actual sleeping pill for relieving short-term insomnia.
+Sometimes, a mild antihistamine works better than a sleeping pill for relieving short-term insomnia.
 However, most health experts do not recommend these types of medicines for the elderly.

 You can take measures to help you sleep:

-If you can't fall asleep after 20 minutes, get out of bed and do a quiet activity, such as reading or listening to music.
+If you cannot fall asleep after 20 minutes, get out of bed and do a quiet activity, such as reading or listening to music.

 When you feel sleepy, get back in bed and try again.
-If you still can't fall asleep in 20 minutes, repeat the process.
+If you still cannot fall asleep in 20 minutes, repeat the process.

 Drinking alcohol at bedtime may make you sleepy.
 However, it is best to avoid alcohol, because it can make you wake up later in the night.